How passionate about learning, teaching and kiteboarding are you?

 Have been Head Instructor in a school where the owner was another person.

-Have taught in different countries, locations (ocean, river, tidal) and spot configurations (lightwind, strong wind, deep water and from a boat).
+Have taught in different countries, locations (ocean, river, tidal), spot configurations (lightwind, strong wind, deep water and from a boat), and several times with 4 students and 2 kites alone.

 Complete the 'Become a Head Instructor' eCourse.